-The charity undertakes thousands of projects every year including providing transport for clergy and lay Church workers, construction of church buildings, funding for priests and nuns and help to train seminarians.
-Since the initiative's launch in 1979, more than 50 million Aid to the Church in Need Child's Bibles have been distributed worldwide.
+The charity undertakes thousands of projects every year including provision of transport for clergy and lay Church workers, construction of church buildings, funding for priests and nuns in their mission and in their formation.
+Additionally the papal charity also hosts a substantial media apostolate.
+For example since 1979 more than more than 50 million Aid to the Church in Need Child's Bibles in over 170 languages have been distributed worldwide.
+In fact...

-- • Support approx. 18,000 seminarians and religious and
+- Aid with the formation of approx. 18,000 seminarians and religious and